dbos-inc/dbos-docs/docs/api-reference/decorators.md

 ### HTTP API Registration Decorators

 #### `@GetApi`
-Associates a function with an endpoint name, such as an HTTP URL accessed with GET.
+Associates a function with an HTTP URL accessed with GET.

 ```typescript
 @GetApi("/hello")